wooogler/choir-slim-docs/ISE-HUB.md

 - IT Ticket – to submit an IT support request through the ISE app: [link](https://apps.ise.vt.edu/)
 - Grade Change Request Form – a Microsoft Forms link for grade adjustments: [link](https://forms.office.com/r/ivCCSrLHzG)
 - Upload W9 or Other Confidential Document – Google Forms upload portal: [link](https://forms.gle/qUuFHY5ZGrUf6BBB9)

+# Social Event Organization

+- At Slimlab, social events are organized once per semester.
+Students are given the freedom to organize any type of social event they desire.
+Past events have included game nights, dinners, and nights out.
+A designated 'Social Czar' or 'Czarina' is responsible for organizing these events.
+After organizing and spending money on the event, they can request reimbursement.
+Additionally, if there is a significant number of people attending a conference, a dinner with alumni may be organized.

+- At Slimlab, social events are organized once per semester.
+Students are given the freedom to organize any type of social event they desire.
+Past events have included game nights, dinners, and nights out.
+A designated 'Social Czar' or 'Czarina' is responsible for organizing these events.
+After organizing and spending money on the event, they can request reimbursement.
+Additionally, if there is a significant number of people attending a conference, a dinner with alumni may be organized.